hisaotsu/VM_Tools/README_v40.md

         TOOL_VERSION: <the version of the tool>
         DB_VERSION: <database version>
     The database version is currently 1.0.
+    There is no migration tool available as of today, therefore the tool version is set to 0.0.

 * vmtool-statedb
     This file cosists of the column separated values such as: